In this guide to hiking the Pipiwai Trail in Haleakala National Park, I’ll cover everything you need to know for a successful hike.

 The Pipiwai Trail can be found inside Haleakala National Park in the Kipahulu district.
 The Kipahulu district is a remote area that can only be accessed from the eastern part of the island.

-To get to the Kipahulu entrance of Haleakala National Park you must first drive the jaw iconic road to Hana.
+To get to the Kipahulu entrance of Haleakala National Park you must first drive the jaw iconic road to Hana or the quicker way via the back side drive to Hana.
 The entrance to the park is 10 miles past the town of Hana.

 To get the best Pipiwai Hike experience I recommend staying the night in Hana and then hike the Pipiwai Trail the next morning.
 I recommend this for several reasons.